marc-mccarthy/async-await-starter/README.md

 ## About This Repo

-📱 We will be building a basic Pokedex Strength Index application to find the strongest Pokemon in our catches using the [PokeApi](https://pokeapi.co/) and [Async-Await]()  [React](https://react.dev/) and [React Router](https://reactrouter.com/en/main)!
+⚪🔴 We will be building a basic Pokedex Strength Index application to find the strongest Pokemon in batches using the [PokeApi](https://pokeapi.co/) and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) with our database!

-[React Router](https://reactrouter.com/en/main) is an essential library for handling routing and navigation in React single page applications.
-It allows you to define routes, map components to them, and keep the UI synced to the URL throughout navigation - all without full page reloads
+Much of the code is already setup, but we will need to add our new way of handling promises!

+[Async/Await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) in JavaScript is a way to handle [asynchronous JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Introducing) operations more easily and readably by allowing functions to pause while waiting for a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to resolve and then continue execution.
+We need it to write cleaner, more understandable code for tasks like fetching data from an API, without getting bogged down in complex promise chains or [callback hell](http://callbackhell.com/).

 [🔝 back to top](#async-await-starter)